 Founded: September 8, 2005

-Description: The WARNER BROS.
-TELEVISION GROUP oversees and grows the entire portfolio of Warner Bros.’ television businesses, including worldwide production, traditional and digital distribution, and broadcasting.
+The Warner Bros.
+Television Group oversees and grows the entire portfolio of Warner Bros.’ television businesses, including worldwide production, traditional and digital distribution, and broadcasting.

-In the traditional TV arena, WBTVG produces primetime, first-run, cable and animated series, with more than 60 series on the air during the 2013–14 television season.
+In the traditional TV arena, WBTVG produces primetime, first-run, cable and animated series, with more than 70 programs on the air during the 2014–15 television season.
 WBTVG is the only studio to have at least one series on each of the five broadcast networks.
-In fact, Warner Bros. has at least three series on every network, and Warner Bros. is the only studio to have at least one new series on each of the five broadcast networks.
+In fact, Warner Bros. has at least two series on every network, and Warner Bros. is the only studio to have at least one new series on each of the five broadcast networks.

 The cornerstone of WBTVG is Warner Bros.
 Television, one of the industry’s leading suppliers of network programming, as well as a major producer for cable.
-WBTV’s returning programs for 2013–14 are 2 Broke Girls, Arrow, The Big Bang Theory, The Carrie Diaries, The Following, Hart of Dixie, Major Crimes, The Mentalist, The Middle, Mike & Molly, Nikita, Person of Interest, Revolution, Shameless, Suburgatory, Supernatural, Two and a Half Men, The Vampire Diaries, Childrens Hospital and Newsreaders.
-New series include The 100, Almost Human, Believe, Hostages, The Leftovers, Mom, The Originals, Super Fun Night, Surviving Jack, The Tomorrow People and Undateable.
+WBTV’s returning programs for 2014–15 are The 100, 2 Broke Girls, Arrow, The Big Bang Theory, The Following, Hart of Dixie, The Leftovers, Major Crimes, The Mentalist, The Middle, Mike & Molly, The Originals, Person of Interest, Shameless, Supernatural, Two and a Half Men, Undateable, The Vampire Diaries, Childrens Hospital and Newsreaders, among others.
+New series include Constantine, The Flash, Forever, Gotham and iZOMBIE, as well as the upcoming 11/22/63 and Westworld.

 WBTVG also includes: